tarantool/tarantool/changelogs/unreleased/gh-6018-election-boot-voter.md

 ## bugfix/replication

-* Fixed a cluster sometimes being unable to bootstrap if it contains nodes with `election_mode` `manual` or `voter` (gh-6018).
+* Fixed a cluster that sometimes could not bootstrap if it contained nodes with `election_mode` `manual` or `voter` (gh-6018).